TEFormer: Structured Bidirectional Temporal Enhancement Modeling in Spiking Transformers: Experiment

 \subsection{Neuromorphic Datasets}

-Neuromorphic datasets collected by dynamic vision sensors (DVS) provide a natural and challenging testbed for spiking neural networks, as they feature sparse, asynchronous event streams with fine-grained temporal resolution.
-Such characteristics place strong demands on temporal modeling and directly expose the strengths and limitations of spiking Transformers.
-Leveraging the STEP framework, we evaluate TEFormer on three representative neuromorphic benchmarks: CIFAR10-DVS, N-CALTECH101, and NCARS.
+Neuromorphic datasets collected by dynamic vision sensors (DVS) provide a natural and challenging testbed for spiking neural networks, as they consist of sparse, asynchronous event streams with fine-grained temporal resolution.

+Leveraging the STEP framework, we evaluate TEFormer on three representative neuromorphic benchmarks: CIFAR10-DVS, N-CALTECH101, and NCARS~\cite{li2017cifar10,orchard2015converting,sironi2018hats}.
 As summarized in Tab.~\ref{tab:dvs}, TEFormer consistently outperforms prior spiking Transformer baselines across datasets and model scales.
-On CIFAR10-DVS, it achieves 81.90\%, establishing a clear margin over existing methods.
-On N-CALTECH101, TEFormer attains the best performance under the standard configuration and preserves its advantage when scaled to larger model sizes (4-384).
-On the high-accuracy NCARS benchmark, it reaches 95.95\%, matching the strongest baseline. \begin{strip}
+On CIFAR10-DVS, it achieves 81.90\%, showing a clear improvement over existing methods.
+On N-CALTECH101, TEFormer obtains the best performance under the standard configuration and maintains its advantage when scaled to larger model sizes, such as 4-384.
+On the high-accuracy NCARS benchmark, it reaches 95.95\%, matching the strongest baseline.
+These results demonstrate TEFormer’s effectiveness and scalability for neuromorphic vision tasks.

-\end{strip} These results demonstrate that the proposed bidirectional temporal fusion enables more effective utilization of event-based temporal cues, leading to stable and scalable improvements on diverse neuromorphic benchmarks.
+These results demonstrate that the proposed bidirectional temporal fusion enables more effective utilization of event-based temporal cues, leading to stable and scalable improvements on diverse neuromorphic benchmarks.
 This highlights the suitability of TEFormer for event-driven recognition tasks and reinforces the importance of explicit temporal modeling in spiking Transformers.